Tianbiao-Yang/MetSpace/README.md

 ## 6. AttenRT
 ---------------------
-- Two-Stage AttenRT Model for Retention Time Prediction (https://github.com/Tianbiao-Yang/AttenRT)
+- Two-Stage AttenRT Model for Retention Time Prediction (https://github.com/Tianbiao-Yang/AttenRT) was in the `./code/AttenRT` directory.

 ## 7. Contact
 ----------